carlosjhr64/base_convert/README.md

     h2o['FFFF'] #=> "177777"
     o2h['177777'] #=> "FFFF"

-The third way to work with alternate base is via the `BaseConvert::Number`:
+The third way to work with variant base and digits numbers is via the `BaseConvert::Number`:

     hexadecimal = Number.new('FFFF', base: 16, digits: WORD)
     hexadecimal.to_s #=> "FFFF"